Business Fellows Program

 - A stipend covering the tuition cost and living expenses for the summer corporate or business externship;

-- A Business Fellows Scholarship toward tuition during the academic year, renewable for three years assuming continued participation in the Business Fellows Program, and;
+- A Business Fellows Scholarship toward tuition during the academic year, renewable for three years assuming continued participation in the Business Fellows Program.

-In 2012, The National Jurist ranked Elon #1 for small class sizes and one of “America’s 20 most innovative law schools.”
-Elon's small community atmosphere and focus on innovation will be hallmarks of the Business Fellows program.
+In 2012, The National Jurist ranked Elon one of “America’s 20 most innovative law schools.”
+Elon's focus on innovation will be a hallmark of the Business Fellows program.